 This system also features bi-directional IR and RS-232 pass-through, analog line level in/out, and a microphone input (on the receiver), providing the user with a variety of audio options.
-The USB functionality allows the system to act like a remote USB hub which provides a flexible remote KVM platform.
-Configuration information is provided via On Screen Display (OSD) and control is by WebGUI, IP Master Controller, Telnet, and front panel controls.
+Configuration information is provided via On Screen Display (OSD) and control is by WebGUI, IP Master Controller, Telnet, Trigger Buttons, and front panel controls.